robinwalterfit/Swift-Sass/README.md

 The test are available for macOS through Xcode and haven't been optimized for Linux, yet.

-All you have to do is to edit the following lines according to your needs:
+All you have to do is edit the following lines according to your needs:

 ```swift
 let inputPath: String  = "/Users/you/yourProjectsFolder/Swift-Sass/res/scss/style.scss"